twitter/communitynotes/content/values.md

 geekdocBreadcrumb: false
 ---

-Birdwatch aims to provide context on Tweets in a way that a broad set of people with diverse perspectives find helpful.
-We ask that all Birdwatch contributors agree to uphold three core values:
+Community Notes aims to provide context on Tweets in a way that a broad set of people with diverse perspectives find helpful.
+We ask that all Community Notes contributors agree to uphold three core values:

 1. <div> <strong> Contribute to build understanding</strong>
    <label>
-   Birdwatch seeks to provide helpful context so people can stay better informed about Tweets they see.
+   Community Notes seeks to provide helpful context so people can stay better informed about Tweets they see.
 It’s not a place for quick dunks, personal opinions, or insults.
 Write clear, evidence-based notes to help everyone, even skeptics, better understand a Tweet and why it might be misleading.</label></div>

 2. <div><strong> Act in good faith </strong>
    <label>